About Me

 Publications and paper awards

 Throughout my career, I have been fortunate to learn from and collaborate with top scholars and students, leading to 100+ scientific peer-reviewed publications in premiere venues such as ACM CHI, UbiComp, DIS, IJCAI, MobiSys, ASSETS, and ICSE.
-Sixteen papers have earned awards, including: seven Best Papers (CHI’10, CHI’13, ASSETS’13, CHI’16 LBW, 2 x CHI’19, ASSETS’19) and nine Best Paper Honorable Mentions (UbiComp’09, CHI’12, CHI’13, 2 x CHI’15, ASSETS’19, CHI’19, CHI’21, DIS’21).
+Twenty-one papers have earned awards, including: eight Best Papers (CHI’10, CHI’13, ASSETS’13, CHI’16 LBW, 2 x CHI’19, ASSETS’19, UIST’24) and nine Best Paper Honorable Mentions (UbiComp’09, CHI’12, CHI’13, 2 x CHI’15, ASSETS’19, CHI’19, CHI’21, DIS’21).
 In addition, our UIST’14 paper on Tohme was selected for the ACM Computing Reviews ‘Best of Computing 2014’ list.

 Please see our lab’s publication page and/or my Google Scholar page for more details.